Last updated

 Option A: Via a Business Solution Provider (BSP)

-This is the easier route for most teams.
+This is the easier route for most sales teams.
 A BSP (like Wati, Twilio, or 360dialog) handles the setup and gives you a dashboard to manage messages.
 They also manage compliance, templates, and delivery.

 Option B: Directly via Meta (Cloud API)